classmethod/aurl/README.md

 Token store file `~/.aurl/tokens` is used by acurl internally.
 Retrieved access/refresh token is stored in this file.
 You SHOULD NOT edit this file manually because this file is overwritten every time curl is executed.
-You MAY lose comment and another extra data.
+You may lose comment and another extra data.

 Just for information, token sotore file example is following: